datacamp-content-public/Application-Apache-Spark-Data-Analytics/slides/chapter_1_3556e62bc5ceb1e427a23c4bde60a5c3.md

 ```
 df.select(col('train_id').alias('train'), 'station')
 ```
+{{1}}

 `@script`
 For example, to rename a column you can use the withColumnRenamed function.
 But you could also use the col operator, like so {{1}}.
-This is often handy.
+This is often handy in other cases.

 ---